 We’ve listed down 5 travel destinations that are safest for girls traveling alone along with a whole lot of fun.

-Iceland ranked #1 on the Global Peace Index, a report released by the Institute for Economics and Peace gauging the peacefulness of regions and countries around the world so obviously it had to be numero uno on our list too.
-If you’re a nature’s child, this place is the place with you with selfie perfect attractions such as the Blue Lagoon and Northern Lights.
+Iceland ranked #1 on the Global Peace Index, a report released by the Institute for Economics and Peace gauging the peacefulness of regions and countries around the world; obviously, it had to be number one on our list too.
+If you’re a nature’s child, this place has several selfie-perfect attractions such as the Blue Lagoon and Northern Lights.

-Also touted as the hub of fashion, food and glamour, Italy has slowly but surely become the glamour capital of Europe.
+Also touted as the hub of fashion, food, and glamour, Italy has slowly but surely become the glamour capital of Europe.
 Walking on the cobbled streets of Italy lauded with culture and heritage gives a sense of empowerment and enlightenment at the same time.
-Florence, mainly known for its architecture (hello terracotta roofs) is an ideal and not to mention safe place for a solo traveler who also is an undercover history, architecture and culture lover.
+Florence, mainly known for its architecture, is an ideal safe place for a solo traveler who also is an undercover history, architecture and culture lover.

-Tim Hortons, Maple syrup and snowstorms, there are so many reasons Canada pops up on our newsfeed but not many people know that it’s also the safest place for solo female travelers.
+Tim Hortons, Maple syrup, and snowstorms, there are so many reasons Canada pops up on our newsfeed but not many people know that it’s also the safest place for solo female travelers.
 Experience Europe for less and head to Montreal.
-With its scenic riverfront Old Port, history museums, an array of restaurants offering cuisines from all over the world and old cobblestone streets leading to 17th-century buildings, Montreal is the European experience when you’re on a budget.
+With its scenic riverfront Old Port, history museums, an array of restaurants offering scrumptious cuisines, and old cobblestone streets leading to 17th-century buildings, Montreal gives you the European experience on a budget.

 Auckland, New Zealand

 Also known as the Land of the Kiwis, New Zealand is one of the most visited places by solo travelers.
-It is extremely safe, has breathtaking views and plethora of outdoor activities to keep your itchy toes satisfied.
+It is extremely safe, has breathtaking views, and so many outdoor activities to keep your itchy toes satisfied.